Himanshunitrr/jaume-lab-assignment/README.md

 - Vision encoder fine-tuning script.
 - Prompt-to-segmentation proof of concept using a pretrained SAM/CLIP/DINO model.
 - LLM-based instruction expansion pipeline.
-- It can be any component that you feel the most comfortable implementing.
+- It can be any component that you feel most comfortable implementing.
 Being small is not a problem, but it has to be justified and clean.

 ---